cleo/connector-zipbox/README.md

 sink of random byte streams, its command support is artificially limited to `GET`, `PUT`, and simple stubs for `DELETE` and `ATTR`.

-The Zip Connector emulates a complete read/write file system folder packed into a single Zip file.
+The ZipBox Connector emulates a complete read/write file system folder packed into a single Zip file.
 It rounds out the command set to include:

 * file upload and download with `GET` and `PUT`